 - All potential nursing students must read the College for Licensed Practical Nurses of Newfoundland and Labrador document entitled: “Becoming a Licensed Practical Nurse in Canada: Requisite Skills and Abilities” to determine their ability to meet the requirements of the program.
 The Skills Abilities form must be submitted confirming you have read the document found at the following link: https://www.clpnnl.ca/sites/default/files/inline-files/Requisite_Skills_and_Abilities_1.pdf

-Please note: Applications will not be considered complete until the original transcript has been provided.
+: Applications will not be considered complete until the original transcript has been provided.
+Photocopies and photographs are not accepted.
+Transcripts e-mailed directly from an educational institution will be considered official transcripts.

-Once an applicant receives a letter of acceptance, the following documentation must be submitted by September 30th.
+Once an applicant receives a letter of acceptance, the following document must be submitted no later than September 30th.

-- Certificate for Basic Life Support (BLS); BLS/Health Care Provider/AED; or Cardio-Pulmonary Resuscitation – Health Care Provider (CPR/HCP) and Standard First Aid course.
-Both to be completed after January 2022.
-Annual BLS / CPR-HCP re-certification will be required.
+- Certificate for Basic Life Support (BLS); BLS/Health Care Provider/AED; or Cardio-Pulmonary Resuscitation – Health Care Provider (CPR/HCP) and a certificate for Standard First Aid.
+Note: Courses have to be a direct delivery model or a blended model where skills are practiced hands on with supervision.
+Both to be completed after January 1 (of the year in which studies will commence).
+Annual BLS / CPR-HCP re-certification will be required in the program.

-- Current Criminal Record Screening Certificate/Police Records Check and Vulnerable Sector Check in satisfactory standing (dated after July 1, 2022).
+- Current Criminal Record Screening Certificate/Police Records Check and Vulnerable Sector Check in satisfactory standing (dated no earlier than July of the year in which studies will commence).
+International students can request these documents once they arrive in the province.

 - Student Information form (regarding allergies).